Skip to main content

 Who Should Use This Guide

-This Library Guide is intended to support the research needs of students and faculty who need information about:
+This Library Guide aims to support students and faculty needing information about:

 How to Use This Guide

-Multiple disciplines like Physics, Chemistry, Engineering and Nursing use citation styles that are unique to them.
-A list of some of these specific citation styles can be found under the "More Citation Styles" tab.
+Disciplines such as Chemistry, Engineering, and Nursing employ citation styles specific to their fields.
+A list of some of these specific citation styles is in the "More Citation Styles" tab.

 Note: Subject library guides will also include citation information (e.g. Nursing subject guide).